Git-Hub-dot/Photo_Gallery_Project/README.md

 ## 🖼️ **Photo Gallery Web App**

 A sleek and responsive photo gallery built by **SAROJ DHITAL** using **HTML, CSS, and JavaScript** based on top nominies for ballon d'or in football 2025.
  This project showcases modern design with a clean grid layout, smooth hover animations, and a mobile-friendly interface for browsing image collections with ease.
 ***

 ## 🛠️ **Technologies Used:**

-🟩 Frontend: HTML, CSS (Grid & Flexbox for layout, modern styling with hover effects) 🟩 Logic: JavaScript (lightweight, modular, and well-commented)
+🟩 Frontend: HTML, CSS (Grid & Flexbox for layout, modern styling with hover effect 🟩 Logic: JavaScript (lightweight, modular, and well-commented)
 ***